Tellings-Golden Miller

 Tellings-Golden Miller is a charter coach operator in England.
 It was a subsidiary of Arriva twice previously, but once again has returned to family ownership.
-The company is now a subsidiary of Falcon Coaches based in Byfleet, Surrey.
+The company is now a subsidiary of Falcon Buses based in Byfleet, Surrey.

 History

 Golden Miller

 Reputedly, Fred Varney founded the Golden Miller company with the winnings from a bet made on the horse Golden Miller, which won the Cheltenham Gold Cup and the Grand National in 1934.

 In 1955 Golden Miller was sold to FG Wilder & Sons Limited of Feltham with two coaches and a booking office in Twickenham.
 In 1967 Wilder bought out Tourist Bus Service which had one vehicle and a stage carriage licence for route 601 between Feltham station and East Bedfont, which it had operated since 1955.
 In 1968 routes 602 (Feltham to Shepperton) and 603 (Feltham to Hanworth via Elmwood Avenue) were added.

 In 1970 the route from Walton-on-Thames to Walton-on-Thames station was taken over from Walton-on-Thames Motor Co Limited and extended to Oatlands village as route 604.
 Route 605 was planned for the Claygate area but did not come into effect, and route 606 began in 1971 from Staines to Stanwell Moor and Stanwell village.